 - Arrive on time and stay for the duration of class.
 Late arrivals and early departures are disruptive and reduce the quality of instruction for all students.
 If you must miss a lecture, please obtain class handouts from the web site and obtain notes from another class member.
-If you must arrive late or depart early, time your arrival or departure to coincide with our mid-point break.
 You are not required to contact the instructor or the TA in the event of an absence. - Please turn off audible cell phones, pagers and watch alarms for the duration of class. - Unless otherwise stipulated, computers are to remain closed for the duration of class.
-Bring a paper copy of your case analysis notes to support class discussion.
+Please bring a paper copy of your case analysis notes to support your class discussion.